tylerlewisjcg/simulation-2/README.md

 ## Wizard View

 * User should be able to see which step they are on, which steps they have completed, and how many steps are left at all times.
 This concept is shown in the screenshots above.
-* User input should be remembered accross all steps.
+* User input should be remembered across all steps.
   * Example: If a user inputs information on step 1, navigates to step 2, and then navigates back to step 1: the user's input should populate in the input fields.
   * It is acceptable if user information is lost on refresh.
 * User can click cancel on any step to cancel the creation wizard and be navigated back to the Dashboard View.